-The reason for thinking that my ancestors were only English-speaking is that I had always thought that Protestants in Ulster were English-speaking even before coming to Ireland.
+I had always thought that Protestants in Ulster were English-speaking even before coming to Ireland.
 But it is not so clear cut.
 Those involved in planting Ireland did want English-speaking Protestants.
 From the Plantations of Ireland wiki: "[An] influence on the Plantation of Ulster was the negotiation between various interest groups on the British side.
 The principal landowners were to be English Undertakers, wealthy men from England and Scotland who undertook to import tenants from their own estates.
 They were granted around 3,000 acres (12 km²) each, on condition that they settle a minimum of 48 adult males (including at least 20 families) who had to be English-speaking and Protestant."
-The powers that were did not always get these settlers.
+But the powers that were did not always get these settlers.
 Not all settlers were English-speaking.
 Some Presbyterians came to be Irish-speaking.
 There were also some Welsh and Palatines from Germany, for example.

 So, while I do think that my Scotch-Irish ancestors were probably English- or Scots-speaking at the time of immigration (18th and 19th centuries), it is possible they could have been speaking East Ulster Irish—interesting to me because it shares some features with Manx and Gaelic.
 East Ulster Irish has died out.
 A blog having to do with the dialect exists.
 Bella McCurdy McKenna was the last speaker of East Ulster Irish (Rathlin Island Irish).
 She died in 1985.
 Irish speakers in Northern Ireland (now numbering over 100,000 according to the 2011 census) generally speak Donegal Irish (West Ulster Irish).
 Unfortunately, learning Irish in Northern Ireland is somewhat politicized.
 Here's an interesting documentary on someone attempting to learn Irish in Northern Ireland.